KamatoTayama/SimpleExfil/README.md

 ### Enhanced Web UI

-This repository now includes a drag-and-drop interface.
+This tool includes a drag-and-drop interface.
 After starting the server, open your browser and navigate to `http://127.0.0.1:8000/` to access the new UI.
 Drop a file onto the highlighted area or click to choose a file and it will be uploaded automatically.